 Atlanta Tax Attorney Who Understands Captive Insurance Litigation Cases

 Bomar Law Firm’s principal office is located in Atlanta, Georgia.
-However, the firm assists clients in tax matters throughout the United States and around the world.
+However, the firm assists clients in tax matters throughout the United States.

 Why Representation Is Necessary

 Each year, the IRS lists a “dirty dozen” list of items that it considers abusive.
 For three years in a row, it has included the abusive use of “micro” captive insurance companies.